From : http://www.earthsky.org/skywatching

 Last Sunday, Venus and Jupiter were in conjunction.
 That means they were near each other and aligned north-to-south on the sky’s dome.

 But these blazing beauties will appear almost as close together this evening.
-Be sure to catch them to the lower right of the
+Be sure to catch them to the lower right of the waxing crescent moon at early evening, because Venus and Jupiter will set about 3 hours after sunset.

 Venus and Jupiter aren’t really near one another at all, of course, but only happen to reside along the same line of sight now as seen from Earth.
 Jupiter lies almost 6 times farther away than Venus does.
 Venus, the 2nd planet outward from the sun, circles the sun inside of Earth’s orbit.
 Jupiter, the 5th planet outward from the sun, circles the sun outside of Earth’s orbit.
 If you find that tough to visualize when you gaze at these planets in the evening twilight, don’t worry.
 You’re not alone!